 Our brains have evolved to prioritize survival, so emotional processing happens faster than rational thought.

-The amygdala, the brain’s emotional center, reacts to stimuli much quicker than the prefrontal cortex, where logical thinking occurs.
+The Amygdala, the brain’s emotional centre, reacts to stimuli much quicker than the prefrontal cortex, where logical thinking occurs.

 This means that when we’re faced with a decision, our emotions kick in before we’ve had the chance to think it through logically.